Veterinary Care Assistant

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-For more information about the Department and the role please visit www.vet.cam.ac.uk.
+For more information about the Department please visit: www.vet.cam.ac.uk

-Please quote reference PP46095 on your application and in any correspondence about this vacancy.
+Please quote reference PP48026 on your application and in any correspondence about this vacancy.